BrianBock/ENPM673_Project4/README.md

 By default, the program uses a predefined region of interest to define the template from the first frame.
 If you would like to select your own ROI, you may do so by toggling `newROI` to `True` at the top of the main function in `LKtracker.py`.

+You can change the dataset being tested by changing the value of `dataset` at the top of the main function in `LKtracker.py`.

 ## Dependencies
 	Python 3 (version 3.8.1)
 	cv2 (version 4.0.0)